+If you have done research for a client company or organization, you should include recommendations for action in relation to the problem you investigated.
 Based on the findings of your research, what specific solutions are possible and what measures should the client implement?
-In other words, what do you advise the client to do “tomorrow”?

 What should the recommendations look like?

 Recommendations should be concrete and specific.
 They should be supported with a clear rationale and connected to your conclusions.
 How will the measure contribute to solving the problem or issue?

 Example of an advice research question with practical recommendations

 Research question (advice):

 How can teachers at primary school X ensure that the social skills that contribute to maintaining peer relationships are promoted in children aged 1 to 4?

 An important condition for controlling many social skills is mastering language.
 If children have a better command of language, they can express themselves better and are better able to understand their peers.
 Opportunities to practice social skills are thus dependent on the development of language skills.

 The investigation revealed that mastering language is an important prerequisite for mastering social skills.
 On this basis, primary school X should create language development programs in collaboration with their preschool teachers, with the goal of continuously expanding the language skills of children aged 1 to 4.

 Example of a descriptive question research with practical recommendations